 Dr. Jill Cochran is an Associate Professor at Berry College in northwest Georgia.
 She earned her Ph.D. in Mathematics Education at Texas State University in San Marcos.
 She is a strong advocate for mathematics education at all levels, often involving her students in research projects and offering professional development opportunities for local teachers.
 Under her leadership, the STEMTeach program at Berry College was developed as an apprenticeship program for undergraduate pre-service math and science teachers as well as collaborative professional development with mentor teachers.
 As PI, Dr. Cochran secured funding for this program through an NSF Noyce grant in 2018.
 In addition to promoting STEM education through her teaching, research and community engagement, Dr. Cochran is also significantly interested in faculty development in higher education, having chaired both Berry College’s Faculty Development and Promotion and Tenure Committees as well as serving as chair of her own department.

 Dr. Breeanne Swart is an Associate Professor of Mathematics at The Citadel.
 She earned her MS and PhD at Lehigh University in 2009 and 2013, respectively.
 Her research interests include graph theory and number theory, and she often is working with students in these areas.
-She has mentored 7 undergraduate students on 5 different projects.
-Her students present their work at local and regional conferences.
-One collaborative project resulted in a publication in IEEE Transactions on Communications.
-Dr. Swart enjoys working with students inside the classroom as well and trying new techniques to increase student success.
-She has collaborated with a colleague to create a collection of short lecture videos for Calculus I in order to flip the classroom.
-She plans to continue this effort into Calculus II.
+Her students present their work at local and regional conferences and some projects are published in peer-reviewed journals.
+Dr. Swart enjoys working with students inside the classroom as well and trying new pedagogical techniques to increase student success, including flipping the classroom and active learning.
+Dr. Swart participates in the Faculty Emerging Leaders Development Program at The Citadel where she is working on her leadership skills to prepare for future roles on campus as well as in the discipline.

 Dr. Andrea Tartaro is an Associate Professor of Computer Science at Furman University in Greenville, SC.
 She earned her Ph.D. in Technology and Social Behavior, a joint Ph.D. in Computer Science and Communication Studies, at Northwestern University and her B.A. in Computer Science at Brown University.
 Dr. Tartaro is a proponent of undergraduate research experiences and expanding the role of computer science as a liberal arts discipline.
 Towards these goals, she is Chair of the Math and Computer Science division for the Council on Undergraduate Research (CUR), Division Editor for CUR’s Scholarship and Practice of Undergraduate Research journal, and co-director of the Computing in Community at Furman program, which funds faculty-student research collaborations between Computer Science and other disciplines.
 Dr. Tartaro conducts human-centered design research to support education and behavior change, and has worked with over 30 undergraduate students as well as collaborators in History, Communication Studies, Chemistry, Biology, and Psychology.